Skip to content

 C4.
 Do you budget your jigsaw purchases?

 C5.
-If you borrow a puzzle from someone, and you discover it's missing a piece do you offer to pay for it or contact the company to get the piece?
+If you borrow a puzzle from someone, and you discover it's missing a piece do you offer to pay for it, or contact the company to get a replacement piece?

 Mark 4-5 Yes?
 You score high on conscientiousness: you thrive with order and organization and rules!
-You get a longer life expectancy because you'll get that weird mole or lump checked-out for cancer, and actually eat more fiber if your doc tells you to.
+Conscientious people live longer on average because they are more likely to get that weird mole or lump checked-out for cancer, and eat more fiber.
 You probably also have a higher credit rating than average.
 But your lack of free-wheeling may annoy your more carefree friends.

 Mark 1-2 Yes?
 You score low on conscientiousness: you are comfortable with chaos, and you may pay more attention to the forest than the trees.
-Just be careful your relaxed attitude doesn't extend to being vigilant about your health!
+You can be more carefree and flexible than many others, and that may mean you have lower stress levels, but your whatever-goes attitude may annoy your more orderly friends.
+Be careful your relaxed attitude doesn't extend to being too relaxed about your health!

 Next 5 Questions: Yes or No?